johnshearing/bioelectocracy/README.md

         * **Levin's cure for cancer does not kill the cancer.
 Rather it widens the scope of "neighbor".**
         * **Usury and all the suffering it causes will disappear as humans widen the scope of "neighbor".**
         * **All forms of mind, market, and money manipulation will disappear as humans widen the scope of "neighbor".**
+        * Most people will think of the neighbors we have in front and behind, and to the right and the left.
+But we need to start thinking about the neighbors we have at lower scales such as our organs and cells.
+And more importantly, we need to start caring about our neighbors at higher scales such as Mac.

   ### The foundational questions we will be asking as we explore BioElectocracy are:
   ### What form of governance most widens the scope of who each of us consider to be neighbors across all categories and demographics?
   ### What form of governance transmits local stresses globally to all communities and encourages all communities to take local action with solutions that scale in response.
   ### Is it possible to share each other's stress without losing our own identities and our own agency?
+  The answer to all of these is a governance that protects the price system from manipulation.

   ### The Problem of Trust:
 Short term stress such as exercise promotes a long, healthy, happy life.
 Long term stress such as living in chronic fear or rage causes poor health and early death.